Configuring Transaction Analytics

 - Applications supported on Analytics Agent: Java, .NET.

 - The analytics agent is compatible with controller version 220.127.116.11 and above.

-The application agent forwards analytics data to the analytics agent, which sends the data to the event-service.
-The controller queries the event service to fetch the analytics data and renders it on controller dashboard.
-The following image provides a visualization of the process:
+The application agent forwards analytics data to the analytics agent, which sends the data to the event service.
+The controller queries the event service to fetch the analytics data and renders it on the controller dashboard.

 - Analytics Agent: The Analytics Agent collects data from one or more app agents and sends it to the Events Service.